Routing Design Rule Types Available for PCB Layout in Altium Designer

 Routing Via Style

 This rule specifies the style of vias that can be used when routing.
-You have the option to define specific Min/Max/Preferred values for the via's diameter and hole size - defined as part of the rule's constraints - or use via templates available to the board design.
+You can define specific Min/Max/Preferred values for the via's diameter and hole size - defined as part of the rule's constraints - or use templates available to the board design.

 The Routing Via Style design rule defines the X-Y properties of the via.
 The layers that each via spans in the Z-plane are configured in the Via Types tab of the Layer Stack Manager.
 Learn more about Defining the Via Types.